opencv/opencv/modules/ml/doc/random_trees.rst

     :param missing2:  Optional missing measurement mask of the second sample.

-The method returns proximity measure between any two samples, which is the ratio of those trees in the ensemble, in which the samples fall into the same leaf node, to the total number of the trees.
+The method returns proximity measure between any two samples.
+This is a ratio of those trees in the ensemble, in which the samples fall into the same leaf node, to the total number of the trees.

-.. index:: CvRTrees::calc_error

-.. _CvRTrees::calc_error:

 CvRTrees::calc_error
 --------------------